MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	stringsAsFactors=TRUE, missingValueString="M", rowsPerRead=200000,
     overwrite=TRUE)
 ~~~~

+If you are using R Client, omit *rowsPerRead* and load all data into memory.
+[Data chunking](#chunking) using persisted data on disk is not supported in R Client.
+Since this particular data set is not particular large, use of blocks is just for illustration.

 Running this command refreshes the airXdfData data source object and replaces the .xdf file in our working directory.